bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 3. Poker De Sivola (7:16.30) in 2011

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the bet365 Gold Cup next time out then you would have backed a total of 1 winner.
-Backing all 20 runners who have been out since to win at SP next time out, would have returned an LSP of -14.50.
-Whilst we wait for the 2025 bet365 Gold Cup remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the bet365 Gold Cup next time out, then you would have backed a total of 1 winner.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -13.50.
+Whilst we wait for the 2026 bet365 Gold Cup remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...